 |Director : Françoise BARRE-SINOUSSI (firstname.lastname@example.org)|

-We are studying the infection by a simian lentivirus (SIV) in African Green monkeys (AGM) as a model for natural protection against AIDS, in collaboration with the Institut Pasteur in Dakar, Senegal.
-Our previous data on the SIVagm subtypes and co- and trans-receptors of SIVagm indicate a long presence of SIVagm in AGMs and a co-evolution of the virus and its host.
-We demonstrated that the absence of pathology is not associated with the selection of viral variants attenuated for replication.
-We rather observed high levels of virus in the blood and in the intestine from the early phase on of infection.
-Despite a persistent viremia, that often reaches the same high levels as in HIV-1 infected humans progressing to AIDS, the viral load in the lymph nodes remains low and no signs of chronic activation of T lymphocytes are observed.
-Similar data were also obtained in another natural host for SIV, the mandrill infected by SIVmnd.
-Early interactions between dendritic cells and T cells during the non-pathogenic SIVagm infection might be determinant for these profiles.
-We are therefore investigating the activation and maturation profiles of dendritic cells and T lymphocytes induced by SIVagm infection in vivo.
-Furthermore, functional studies on these cells are ongoing.
+We are studying the infection by a simian lentivirus (SIV) in African Green monkeys (AGM) as a model for natural protection against AIDS.
+Our previous data on the SIVagm subtypes and their co- and trans-receptors indicate a long presence of SIVagm in AGMs and a co-evolution of the virus and its host.
+We demonstrate that the absence of pathology is not related to a selection of viral variants attenuated for replication.
+We rather observed high levels of virus in plasma as well as in intestinal tissues.
+Despite a persistent viremia to similar levels as in HIV-1 infected humans progressing to AIDS, no signs of chronic activation of lymphocytes are observed in AGMs.
+Early interactions between dendritic cells and T cells might be a key determinant for this activation profile.
+We are presently investigating the activation and maturation profiles of dendritic cells and of T lymphocytes induced by SIVagm infection in vivo.
+These studies are conducted using classical (flow cytometry...) and global (microarray) approaches.

-IV - Factors of natural resistance to HIV-1 infection.
+IV - Determinants of innate resistance to HIV-1 infection in humans.
 Group leader: Gianfranco PANCINO.

 |Office staff||Researchers||Scientific trainees||Other personnel|